Contact Information and Joining BAELab

 Interested in joining the BAELab?

 I like to have undergraduate students attend weekly laboratory meetings for 2-6 months before enrolling in BIOL 499 or transitioning to a paid position with me.
-As we are an evolutionary biology laboratory, I prefer to recruit undergraduate students that have taken BIOL 142: Foundations of Biology: Ecology and Evolution, and are interested in research in ecology, animal behavior, and/or genome evolution.
-Students interested in healthcare careers would be better served by interning in a biomedical research laboratory (here is the UMBC Biological Sciences faculty research directory to see the breadth of biology research conducted at UMBC).
+As we are an evolutionary biology laboratory, I prefer to recruit undergraduate students that have taken BIOL 140: Foundations of Biology: Ecology and Evolution, earned a ‘B’ grade or higher, have a 3.0 or higher GPA , and are interested in research in ecology, animal behavior, and/or genome evolution.

 Contact information